First Order Logic on Pathwidth Revisited Again: Definitions and Preliminaries

 A FO formula $\phi$ is called a sentence if every vertex variable $x$ appearing in $\phi$ is quantified, that is, $x$ appears within the scope of $\exists x$.
 A variable that is not quantified is called a free variable.
 For a formula $\phi$ that contains a free variable $x$, we will write $\phi[x/\ell_i]$ to denote the formula obtained by replacing every occurrence of $x$ in $\phi$ by the constant $\ell_i$.

 The main problem we are concerned with is model checking: given a $k$-terminal graph $G$ and a sentence $\phi$, decide if $G$ satisfies $\phi$.
 We define the semantics of what this means inductively in a standard way, as follows.
-We say that a $k$-terminal graph $G=(V,E)$ with labeling function $\mathcal{T}$ models (or satisfies) a formula $\phi$, and write $G,\mathcal{T}\models\phi$ (or simply $G\models\phi$ if $\mathcal{T}$ is clear from the context) if and only if we have one of the following:
+We say that a $k$-terminal graph $G=(V,E)$ with labeling function $\mathcal{T}$ models (or satisfies) a sentence $\phi$ (using only constants $\ell_i$ with $i\in[k]$), and write $G,\mathcal{T}\models\phi$ (or simply $G\models\phi$ if $\mathcal{T}$ is clear from the context) if and only if we have one of the following:

 \begin{enumerate}